germs-lab/Shell_Tutorial/Readme.md

 **Changing Directories**

 Now, let's move to a different directory.
-Right now, we are in the "Shell_Tutorial" directory which is in home directory.
+Right now, we are in the `Shell_Tutorial` directory which is in home directory.
 You can see this with the command `pwd`.
 The command `cd` (change directory) is used to move around.
 Let's move into the home directory.

 Enter the following command: